SpectralVectors/TransMat/README.md

 I'm planning on first getting all the nodes that have direct equivalents sorted out, then looking at nodes that require custom coded solutions.

 ## Limitations

+Node groups work with the __'Transfer Material'__ function, but, for now, in order to bake textures in Groups, the groups must be broken.

 If you use a node that is not on the supported list, your material will likely not transfer properly.